Nanban trade: Decline of Nanban exchanges

 After the country was pacified and unified by Tokugawa Ieyasu in 1603 however, Japan progressively closed itself to the outside world, mainly because of the rise of Christianity.

+In 1639, trade with Portugal was definitively prohibited and the Netherlands became the only European nation to be allowed in Japan.
 By 1650, except for the trade outpost of Dejima in Nagasaki, for the Netherlands, and some trade with China, foreigners were subject to the death penalty, and Christian converts were persecuted.
-Guns were almost completely eradicated to revert to the more "civilized" sword.
 Travel abroad and the building of large ships were also prohibited.
 Thence started a period of seclusion, peace, prosperity and mild progress known as the Edo period.
 But not long after, in the 1650s, the production of Japanese export porcelain increased greatly when civil war put the main Chinese center of porcelain production, in Jingdezhen, out of action for several decades.
 For the rest of the 17th century most Japanese porcelain production was in Kyushu for export through the Chinese and Dutch.
 The trade dwindled under renewed Chinese competition by the 1740s, before resuming after the opening of Japan in the 1850s.

 The "barbarians" would come back 250 years later, strengthened by industrialization, and end Japan's isolation with the forcible opening of Japan to trade by an American military fleet under the command of Commodore Matthew Perry in 1854.